jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_programs.rst

         else:
             return 'succeeded'

   the terminal_ shows green again!
-I know :ref:`how to test that an Exception is raised` and :ref:`how to handle Exceptions in programs`.
+I know :ref:`how to test that an Exception is raised` and :ref:`how to handle Exceptions (Errors) in programs`.
 I am a master!!

 ----